Annual Meeting/Code of Conduct

 The above list of prohibited behaviors is not a complete rendering of what may be deemed sexual or other harassment prohibited by this policy.
 It is impossible to define every action or word that could be interpreted as harassment.
 However, ACNP has a “zero tolerance” policy toward discrimination and all forms of harassment.
 ACNP reserves the right to discipline meeting participants who engage in any inappropriate conduct, even if it is not specifically referred to or defined in this Code or is not legally actionable as sexual or any other form of harassment.

 4. Prohibited Conduct

-Prohibited conduct at ACNP meetings includes, but is not limited to:
+Prohibited conduct at ACNP meetings (in-person or virtual) includes, but is not limited to:

 - demeaning comments or harassment about a person’s professional status, qualifications, or affiliations;

 - sexual harassment, as defined in Section 3;

 - abusive conduct that has the purpose or effect of unreasonably interfering with another person’s ability to benefit from and enjoy or participate in the meeting, including social events related to the meeting and sponsored by ACNP;

 - undue or excessive interruption of any event, speaker, or session; and